AmanMahanta/odin-recipes/README.md

 PROJECT-
-        Making a webpage of my favourite
+        Making a webpage of my favourite Foods!